Please be aware that enrolments in the Referral Program for 2023 is closed. No further enquiries for 2023 will be taken.

-SIDE’s Referral Program provides for students who have special circumstances that impact on school attendance/engagement.
-The Program is coordinated by SIDE’s school psychologists.
+SIDE’s Referral Program provides short term support for students who have special circumstances that impact on school attendance.
+The program is coordinated by SIDE’s School Psychologists.

 Enrolment in the Referral Program is not a long term alternative to regular schooling.
-Students need to be working towards re-integration back into a school or alternative program.
+Students in Years 7-10 need to be working towards re-integration to their current school or an alternative program.

-- Students in Years 11-12 enrolling in SIDE’s Referral Program will generally be enrolled with SIDE as a CURRENT student.
+- Students in Years 11-12 enrolling in SIDE’s Referral Program generally transfer to SIDE at the beginning of Semester 1 or 2 as a CURRENT student.

 Parents, schools, clinicians and others working with students can contact SIDE for further information.
 Please phone SIDE on 9311 1400 to enquire about the Referral Program for a student with special circumstances.